AsheUrban/DrSillyStringz.Solution/README.md

 _NOTE:_ [password] should be replaced by your password.
 Do not include square brackets in final configuration.

-## Known Bugs
+## Known Bugs -- IMPORTANT --

-* _Can add a machine to an engineer, but not delete it._
-* _Can add an engineer to a machine, but not delete it._
-* _There is no page that displays both machines and engineers together._
+* _Main branch is broken and won't merge with ViewAllDetailsPage branch._
+* _ViewAllDetailsPage branch has fully functioning project!_

 ## License